Signs - Journal of Women in Culture and Society

 Dartmouth Digital Commons Citation

 King, Deborah K., "Multiple Jeopardy, Multiple Consciousness: The Context of a Black Feminist Ideology" (1988).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2073.